 Report of the Spies

 And they came to Moses and Aaron and to all the congregation of the people of Israel in the wilderness of Paran, at Kadesh.
 They brought back word to them and to all the congregation, and showed them the fruit of the land.
 27And they told him, “We came to the land to which you sent us.
 It flows with milk and honey, and this is its fruit.
 28However, the people who dwell in the land are strong, and the cities are fortified and very large.

 30But Caleb quieted the people before Moses and said, “Let us go up at once and occupy it, for we are well able to overcome it.”
 31Then the men who had gone up with him said, “We are not able to go up against the people, for they are stronger than we are.”
 32So they brought to the people of Israel a bad report of the land that they had spied out, saying, “The land, through which we have gone to spy it out, is a land that devours its inhabitants, and all the people that we saw in it are of great height.
 33And there we saw the Nephilim (the sons of Anak, who come from the Nephilim), and we seemed to ourselves like grasshoppers, and so we seemed to them.”

 NUMBERS 14 ESV – BOLD ADDED

 Then all the congregation raised a loud cry, and the people wept that night.
 2And all the people of Israel grumbled against Moses and Aaron.
 The whole congregation said to them, “Would that we had died in the land of Egypt!
 Or would that we had died in this wilderness!
 3Why is the LORD bringing us into this land, to fall by the sword?
 Our wives and our little ones will become a prey.
 Would it not be better for us to go back to Egypt?”
 4And they said to one another, “Let us choose a leader and go back to Egypt.”
+5

 And Joshua the son of Nun and Caleb the son of Jephunneh, who were among those who had spied out the land, tore their clothes 7and said to all the congregation of the people of Israel, “The land, which we passed through to spy it out, is an exceedingly good land.
 8If the LORD delights in us, he will bring us into this land and give it to us, a land that flows with milk and honey.
 9Only do not rebel against the LORD.
 And do not fear the people of the land, for they are bread for us.
 Their protection is removed from them, and the LORD is with us; do not fear them.”
 10Then all the congregation said to stone them with stones.
 But the glory of the LORD appeared at the tent of meeting to all the people of Israel.

 said to Moses, “How long will this people despise me?
 And how long will they not believe in me, in spite of all the signs that I have done among them?
 12I will strike them with the pestilence and disinherit them, and I will make of you a nation greater and mightier than they.”